enasequence/read_docs/upload_01.rst

 The Webin File Uploader is a program provided by ENA covered `here
 <upload_02.html>`_ which can be used to upload your files.
 It also
-automatically creates `.md5` files and uploads them for you.
+automatically creates ``.md5`` files and uploads them for you.

-If you make and upload your own `.md5` files, be sure it contains only the 32 digit MD5 value for a single file, and that its name matches the name of that file.
+If you make and upload your own ``.md5`` file, be sure it contains only the 32 digit MD5 value for a single file, and that its name matches the name of that file.